 NEW LEAD Program Information Sessions Announced!

 Are you or is someone you know interested in joining a future class of the LEAD Maryland Fellowship Program?

-These brief sessions are held virtually, over Zoom, and include an overview of the Program, an introduction to the LEAD Maryland Foundation, and the Fellowship application process.
-Potential applicants will hear from current Fellows, Alumni, and Program leaders about their experiences in LEAD, and how the Program helped advance their personal, professional, and community servant leadership goals.
+These brief sessions are held virtually, over Zoom, and include an overview of the Program, an introduction to the LEAD Maryland Foundation, and the Program application process.
+Hear from current Fellows, Alumni, and Program leaders about their experiences in LEAD, and how the Program helped advance their personal, professional, and community servant leadership goals.
 Sessions are FREE to attend, but registration in advance is required.

 Additional instructions, including the Zoom link and details to access the event, will be provided in a confirmation email following registration.